Pregnant While Breastfeeding

 3. Nursing an Infant and a Newborn Simultaneously: Tandem Nursing

 If you want to continue breastfeeding both children, give preference to the newborn.
-It should
+It should always be nursed before giving its big brother or sister a turn.

 Your doctor, midwife, or lactation consultant will be able to advise you on how to go about this.
 They may suggest alternating sides or provide other guidelines.